 The significance of this effect is that the actual cost curve function of a large steam plant is not continuous, but even more important, it is nonconvex.
-A simple way (and the most common way) to handle these two issues is to approximate the actual curve with a smooth, convex curve, similar to the dark line of Fig. 31.
+A simple way (and the most common way) to handle these two issues is to approximate the actual curve with a smooth, convex curve, similar to the dark line of Fig. 8.

-10.0Combined cycle units
+9.0 Combined cycle units

-The following information was developed from [21, 25, 26, 27].
-The below figure shows recent US growth in combined cycle power plants [28].
+The following information was developed from [20, 23, 24, 25].